-As of March 26, 2012 we have 231,698,206 common units outstanding, which amount excludes common units beneficially owned by KKR Holdings through its ownership of KKR Group Partnership Units and common units available for future issuance under the Plan.
+As of August 17, 2011 we have 222,944,668 common units outstanding, which amount excludes common units beneficially owned by KKR Holdings through its ownership of KKR Group Partnership Units and common units available for future issuance under the KKR & Co.
+L.P.
+2010 Equity Incentive Plan, which we refer to as our "Equity Incentive Plan".

-As of March 26, 2012 KKR Holdings owns 451,666,211 KKR Group Partnership Units that may be exchanged, on a quarterly basis, for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
+As of August 17, 2011 KKR Holdings owns 460,079,957 KKR Group Partnership Units that may be exchanged, on a quarterly basis, for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 Except for interests held by our founders and certain interests held by other executives that were vested upon grant, interests in KKR Holdings that are held by our principals are subject to time based vesting up to a five-year period from the date of grant or performance based vesting and, following such vesting, additional restrictions on exchange for a period of one or two years.
-Pursuant to a registration rights agreement with KKR Holdings, we have previously registered the issuance of our common units to permit holders of KKR Group Partnership Units who exchange their KKR Group Partnership Units to sell without restriction in the open market or otherwise any of our common units that they receive upon exchange.
+The common units issued upon such exchanges would be "restricted securities," as defined in Rule 144 under the Securities Act, unless we register such issuances.
+Pursuant to a registration rights agreement with KKR Holdings, we are registering the issuance of our common units to permit holders of KKR Group Partnership Units who exchange their KKR Group Partnership Units to sell without restriction in the open market or otherwise any of our common units that they receive upon exchange.

-Under our Plan we may grant to our employees awards representing our common units.
-The issuance of common units pursuant to awards under the Plan would dilute common unitholders and KKR Holdings pro rata in accordance with their respective percentage interests in the KKR Group Partnerships.
-The total number of our common units that may initially be issued under our Plan is equivalent to 15% of the number of fully diluted common units outstanding.
-We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units issued or covered by any other plans under which our employees and others providing services to us may receive common units.
+Under our Equity Incentive Plan we may grant to our employees awards representing our common units.
+The issuance of common units pursuant to awards under the Equity Incentive Plan would dilute common unitholders and KKR Holdings pro rata in accordance with their respective percentage interests in the KKR Group Partnerships.
+The total number of our common units that may initially be issued under our Equity Incentive Plans is equivalent to 15% of the number of fully diluted common units outstanding.
+We have filed a registration statement on Form S-8 under the Securities Act to register common units issued or covered by our Equity Incentive Plan and intend to file one or more registration statements on Form S-8 under the Securities Act to register common units.
 Any such Form S-8 registration statements will automatically become effective upon filing.
 Accordingly, common units registered under such registration statements will be available for sale in the open market.
-The administrator of the Plan is expected to reduce the maximum number of common units eligible to be issued under the Plan by the number of common units issued and sold pursuant to this Registration Statement unless such reduction is already provided for with respect to such awards under the terms of the Plan.
-See "Risk Factors-The KKR & Co.
-L.P. common units issued pursuant to awards under the KKR & Co.
-L.P.
-2010 Equity Incentive Plan will be available for sale in the open market and may dilute the holdings of other common unitholders."